-- 1. Select your screen size. - Refer to the table on page 17 and find the closest match to your screen size in the left columns labelled "Screen size".
+- 1. Select your screen size. - Refer to the table and find the closest match to your screen size in the left columns labelled "4:3 screen diagonal".
 Using this value, look across this row to the right to find the corresponding average distance from screen value in the column labelled "Average".
 This is the projection distance. - 3.
-On that same row, look across to the right column and make note of the "Vertical offset (mm)" value.
+On that same row, look across to the right column and make note of the "Vertical offset in mm" value.
 This will determine the final vertical offset placement of the projector in relation to the edge of the screen. - 4.
 The recommended position for the projector is aligned perpendicular to the horizontal center of the screen, at the distance from the screen determined in step 2 above, and offset by the value determined in step 3 above.

-For example, if you are using a 120-inch screen, the average projection distance is 5040 mm and with a vertical offset of 274 mm.
+For example, if you are using a 120-inch screen, the average projection distance is 4755 mm and with a vertical offset of 183 mm.